isomerpages/nlb-biblioasia/_jan-to-mar-2013/Sago Lane: “Street of the Dead”.md

 The ground floor also accommodated the critically ill and poverty-stricken residents, while those who could afford to pay more stayed on the second and third storeys.
 Many residents were emaciated, with some suffering vocally in pain, while others slept quietly, but all were waiting for their time to die.[^18]

-In an oral history interview from the National Archives, Dr Lo Hong Ling, who was a medical doctor practising in Smith Street during the 1960s, described many instances of how people who were on their death beds would start to see and hear strange things when they closed their eyes at night, such as the clanking of chains and the sensation of being dragged away by people wearing the faces of bulls and cows.[^19]
+In an oral history interview from the National Archives, Dr Lo Hong Ling, who was a medical doctor practising at Smith Street during the 1960s, described many instances of how people who were on their death beds would start to see and hear strange things when they closed their eyes at night, such as the clanking of chains and the sensation of being dragged away by people wearing the faces of bulls and cows.[^19]

 At Kwok Mun, one of the oldest licensed death house establishments, wooden bunks arranged dormitory style were provided for the residents with separate male and female wards located on the upper floors.
 “Kwok Mun occupied two shophouses standing sideby-side at Sago Lane.
 The ground floor of one shophouse serve\[d\] as the admission room.
 The other was the mortuary”.[^20]